Exchange matrices of I-boxes: Introduction

 This paper is organized as follows.
 Section 2 is devoted to the combinatorics of \iboxes.
 In Section 3, we provide the definition of the matrix $\tB(\F)$.
 In Section 4, we analyze vertical arrows explicitly according to the configuration of horizontal arrows.
 In Section 5, we recall the monoidal categories $\cat_w$ and $\cat^{\mathcal D_{\mathcal Q}, \widehat {\underline w}_0,[a,b]}_{\g}$, and prove Theorem \ref{thm:main}.

 \mnoi {\bf Acknowledgments.}\quad We thank Se-jin Oh and Euiyong Park for many fruitful discussions and Se-jin Oh for informing us of the paper \cite{Contu24}.
 The results of this paper were obtained during the second author's visit to the Research Institute for Mathematical Sciences (RIMS), Kyoto University from November 2022 to July 2023.
 The second author gratefully acknowledges the hospitality of the people at RIMS during his visit.
+Finally, the authors would like to thank the anonymous referee for carefully reading the paper and providing many valuable comments that helped improve it.